What's this comic about?

 What was the 1991 version of Precocious like?

 For one, the characters were human.
 It was also called "Brats" then.
+(Ugh, that name.)
 The kid who would turn into Bud was a cartoony avatar of myself, who did things a goody-goody like me never would!
 (His name shifted a lot and I no longer remember what he ended up as.)
 His main friends were a sidekick name Jacob, a fiery redhead named Autumn and a space cadet named Tiffany.
 They attended a gifted school and lived in the Sapphire Lake community of Gemstone Estates.
 Aside from Bud, surprisingly little of that setup has changed over time.

 Will we get to see the aforementioned Precocious prequel?